ttyoma/Trivia.NET/README.md

 ```

 #### 4. Play the trivia game
-After all the players have connected, the server will begin the game.
+After all the players have connected, the server will begin the game

-All connected clients receive trivia questions and submit answers in real time.
+All connected clients receive trivia questions and submit answers in real time

-Feedback and leaderboard updates are subsequently provided.
+Feedback and leaderboard updates are subsequently provided

 Note: Feel free to modify the existing configs/add your own JSON configs to play around with the program.
 (See Configuration Notes for more info)